 15. Experience Australian Culture

 At first, Australia may seem very similar to what you are used to back home.
 But as you travel around the country and learn more and more about its people and traditions, you’ll start to see the subtle differences and quirks of Australian culture.
 Lifestyle in Australia has been heavily influenced by its unique geography, warm climate, and the Australian “have a go” attitude.

-There are a number of uniquely Australian experiences that you should include in your itinerary.
-Why not go hiking, try surfing, check out “the races”, attend a food festival, or a music festival, an AFL game or a cricket match, or for the ultimate Australian experience set up camp at one of Australia’s many National Parks.
+There are a number of unique things to do in Australia that you should include in your itinerary.
+Why not go hiking, try surfing, check out “the races,” attend a food festival, or a music festival, an AFL game or a cricket match, or for the ultimate Australian experience set up camp at one of Australia’s many National Parks.

 This list of the best things to do in Australia is really just a starting point.
 It does not cover all the amazing things to do in Australia during your trip and is certainly not an exhaustive list of places to visit in Australia.
 But, if you are planning a big trip to Australia, visit our Australia Archives to learn more about where to go, get more tips on what to do in Australia, and find out what to expect in each destination.